-Botfly is an infectious type of disease that is caused by the Dermatobium hominis species of fly, which is gray with black stripes on the thorax and a metallic blue abdomen.
-This type of infection arises when the larva of the fly manages to enter the skin, even when the skin is intact, leading to the appearance of a painful wound with pus.
+A bot fly is an insect of the Dermatobium hominis species of flies that is characterized by its gray color, black stripes on the thorax and a metallic blue abdomen.
+It often carries an infection that is transmitted to humans when the larva of the fly manages to enter the skin, even when the skin is intact, leading to the appearance of a painful wound with pus.